JoaoMelloD/JoaoMelloD/README.md

 # Hi there 👋 How are you?

-My name is João, I'm on the path to becoming a software developer and getting my first job🖥💻
+<p>My name is João, I'm on the path to becoming a software developer and getting my first job🖥💻</p>

 ## About me
-👨🏻‍💻 Information systems student
+<p>👨🏻‍💻 Information systems student</p>

 ## Techs and tools
 <div align="center">